-- 17. The Applicant is considering several different sizes of wind turbine between 250 and 300m blade tip height for the proposed East Anglia ONE North project.
-To achieve the maximum 800MW installed capacity there would be between 67 (250m) and 42 (300m) turbines. - 18.
-In addition, up to four offshore electrical platforms, one operation and maintenance platform, one meteorological mast, up to 20 buoys (LiDAR, wave recording and guard) plus offshore cables (inter-array, platform link and export cables) are part of the worst case. - 19.
-A realistic 'worst case' scenario for the potential impacts of the proposed East Anglia ONE North project on fish and shellfish receptors has been identified by using the project design envelope parameters described in Chapter 6 Project Description.
+- The Applicant is considering several different sizes of wind turbine between 250 and 300m blade tip height for the proposed East Anglia TWO project.
+To achieve the maximum 900MW installed capacity there would be between 75 (250m) and 48 (300m) turbines. - 17.
+In addition, up to four offshore electrical platforms, one operation and maintenance platform, one meteorological mast, up to 20 buoys (LiDAR, wave recording and guard) plus offshore cables (inter-array, platform link and export cables) are part of the worst case. - 18.
+A realistic 'worst case' scenario for the potential impacts of the proposed East Anglia TWO project on fish and shellfish receptors has been identified by using the project design envelope parameters described in Chapter 6 Project Description.

-20. The design parameters which constitute the worst case scenario for fish and shellfish ecology are presented by impact in Table 10.3. which outlines the worst case scenarios for each identified impact.
-Where percentage areas affected have been calculated, these are based on a total windfarm site area of 208km2 and an offshore cable corridor area of 133km2 which results in a total offshore development area for the assessment of 341km2.
+19. The design parameters which constitute the worst case scenario for fish and shellfish ecology are presented by impact in Table 10.3 which outlines the worst case scenarios for each identified impact.
+Where percentage areas affected have been calculated, these are based on a total windfarm site area of 255km and an offshore cable corridor area of 123km which results in a total offshore development area for the assessment of 378km.
+As a worst case, the offshore cable corridor area has been calculated based on the northern route (see Figure 10.1) which has the largest area of the two routes and from which the worst case export cable length was calculated.
+It would not be realistic to combine the areas for both route options as in reality only one of these routes will be used following final design of the project.

-Table 10.3 Realistic Worst case scenarios
+Table 10.3 Realistic Worst Case Scenarios